FY2016 USDA Forest Service Landscape Scale Restoration Competitive Funding RFP

-Note the changes for FY2015.
 Full proposals with all supporting documents are due to Minnesota DNR Forestry, on Sept.
-15, 2014 via email to Amber.Ellering@state.mn.us.
-Applicants will be notified if their proposal will be submitted to US Forest Service State and Private Forestry for consideration for funding on or before Oct.
-15, 2014.
-Applicants are strongly encouraged to send inquiries about proposal eligibility and development to the program manager for this RFP process: Amber Ellering, Forest Analyst, Minnesota Department of Natural Resources, at 651.259.5904 or email Amber.Ellering@state.mn.us.
+15, 2015 via email to Amber.Ellering@state.mn.us.
+Applicants will be notified if their proposal will be submitted to US Forest Service State and Private Forestry for consideration during the month of Oct.
+2015.
+Applicants are strongly encouraged to send inquiries about proposal eligibility and development to the program manager for this RFP process: Amber Ellering, Forest Policy Analyst, Minnesota Department of Natural Resources, at 651-259-5904 or email Amber.Ellering@state.mn.us.

 About this funding opportunity: